 For the work specified under this Section (including the pertinent provisions of Sections 320 and 330), the quantity to be paid for will be the weight of the mixture, in tons.
-The pay quantity will be based on the project average spread rate, excluding overbuild, limited to a maximum of 105% of the spread rate determined in accordance with 334-1.4 or as set by the Engineer.
-The project average spread rate is calculated by totaling the arithmetic mean of the average daily spread rate values for each layer.
+For each pay item, excluding overbuild, the pay quantity will be based on the quantity placed on the project, limited to 105% of the adjusted plan quantity for the pay item.
+The adjusted plan quantity will be determined by dividing the pay item's original plan quantity (including any Engineer approved quantity revisions) by the design G{mm} stated in 334-1.4, then multiplying it by the tonnage-weighted average G{mm} of the mixes used for the pay item.